-Colorado has joined the Dynamic Learning Maps (DLM) alternate assessment consortium.
+Colorado is a member of the Dynamic Learning Maps (DLM) alternate assessment consortium.
 DLM is a multiple-state consortium that is developing a computer-delivered alternate assessment.
 The DLM assessment program is designed for students with significat cognitive disabilites for whom, the general education assessments, even with accommodations, are not appropriate.
 Students must meet the Participation Guidelines to participate in this academic assessment.

 DLM is developing an end of the year assessment that is anticipated to to replace the current CoAlt in the content areas of English Language Arts and Mathematics.
 The assessments are anticipated to be administered for the first time during the 2014-2015 school year.